creepeyjr/RPiMP3/README.md

-An MP3 player, ran on a raspberry pi and controlled by external button inputs.
+An MP3 player, ran on a raspberry pi zero and controlled by external button inputs.